sflavelle/writing/Shorts and One-Shots/AHIT Tiny Stories/03 - Bow Defuses The Situation.md

 "...Are you still there?"
 Bow asked, softly.

-Lily sighed, crouched and leaning against her side of the wall. "...yeah, I'm still here."
+Lily sighed, crouched and leaning against her side of the wall.
+Despite her apprehension she replied, "...yeah, I'm still here."

 A brief pause.
 "I'm sorry for my friend.
 She... well, I guess you heard."